 Catarina Santos Botelho

 Catarina Santos Botelho is a Professor of Law and Chair of Constitutional Law at Porto Faculty of Law, Universidade Católica Portuguesa (Portugal).
 Member of the Católica Research Centre for the Future of Law.
-International Mobility Coordinator.
+Coordinator of Master’s programmes.
 Series Co-Editor of Constitutionalism in Latin America and the Caribbean (Hart Publishing).
 Council Coordination member of the Academic Network on the European Social Charter and Social Rights (ANESC).
+Coordinator of the Observatory for the Protection of Social Rights in the European Context.
 Co-coordinates the pioneer Interdisciplinary Postgraduate Course on Human Rights (Law, Psychology, and Socioeconomics).
 Member of the International Society of Public Law (ICON).
 Founding member of ICON.S Portugal.
-National correspondent of the European Law Institute Project on Common Constitutional Traditions in Europe.
+National correspondent of the European Law Institute Project on Freedom of Expression as a Common Constitutional Tradition in Europe.
 Member of the Scientific Board of the Católica Global School of Law and of the Faculty of Law, Universidade Católica Portuguesa.

 Her research interests include: